Glossary of University Terms

 Each paper has a unique code.
 The codes are structured in the following way:

-- ACCT is the subject code; in this case Accounting, 101 is the level and unique number of the paper, 17A is the year and semester information and HAM is the location where the paper is taught.
+- ACCNT is the subject prefix; in this case Accounting, 101 is the level and unique number of the paper, 20A is the year and trimester or teaching period information and HAM is the location (Hamilton) where the paper is taught.

 - Paper outlines